THE PHARMACOLOGIST

 2. What two types of agents do combination oral contraceptives (OCs) contain?
 For most OCs, what is the standard dosing regimen?
 Of 28 tablets, how many are “active” and how many are “inert?”
 What happens during the seven days of “inert” tablets?
 Is the choice of combo OC universal?
 Or is it patient-specific?
 How should the doses be decided?

 3. What are the proposed mechanisms of action for the combination oral contraceptives?
 How about for the progestin-only OCs?
 What types of products are available?
+What is emergency contraception?
+What types of emergency contraceptive products are available?
+What is extended regimen contraception?

 6. What is the major metabolite of the synthetic progestins?
 Is that metabolite active or inactive?
 How are progestins eliminated from the body?
-Compared to progesterone, what are the chief pharmacokinetic advantages (half-life, bioavailability, protein binding) for norethindrone?
+Compared to progesterone, what are the chief pharmacokinetic parameters (half-life, bioavailability, protein binding) for norethindrone?

 7. With respect to the combination OCs, does either drug alter the pharmacokinetics of the other?

 9. Long-duration contraception with progesterone-only agents can be achieved using parenteral routes of administration such as implantable or intramuscular preps.
-Which agent is available as a subcutaneous implant?
+Which progestin is available as a subcutaneous implant?
 As an i.m. injection?
 Why are progestin-only contraceptive tablets a possible option for nursing mothers?
 Are menstrual irregularities commonly observed in women taking progesterone-only OCs?
 Do women on oral progestin-only tablets need to take them every day?
 Or do they take 21 active pills and 7 inactive pills each month?

 11. In which patients are the oral contraceptives contraindicated.
 Why?
 What are some of the common and rare but serious adverse effects associated with the OCs?